isomerpages/moe-deyisec/_about-us/Our School/School Rules and Regulation.md

 **4.&nbsp;&nbsp;&nbsp;&nbsp;USE OF MOBILE PHONES**&nbsp;<br>
 Students are exercise self-discipline, integrity and care when using their mobile phone.
 Students will also seek to maintain a balanced lifestyle between offline and online activities whilst embracing the affordances of technology.
 Students are not to use mobile phones/smart watches in school, including during recess, CCA and after school programmes.

-* Students are allowed to bring their mobile phones to school under the following conditions:
+* Students are allowed to bring their mobile phones to school under the following conditions:<br>
 	(i)\.
-Students are responsible for safekeeping their mobile phones and ensuring that it is <u>switched off, kept in the school bag or on their person but out of sight</u> in school.
+Students are responsible for safekeeping their mobile phones and ensuring that it is <u>switched off, kept in the school bag or on their person but out of sight</u> in school.<br>
 	(ii)\.
 The mobile phone <u>must not be used to take photos or videos in school</u>, unless permission is given by the school authorities.

 * <u>Students who do not comply with the above conditions on the use of mobile phone would have the privilege withdrawn.</u>

-* The mobile phone inclusive of sim card will be retained.
+* The mobile phone inclusive of sim card will be retained. <br>
 	(a)\.
-For the 1st violation, the student may collect the mobile phone inclusive of sim card at the end of the school day from the General Office.
+For the 1st violation, the student may collect the mobile phone inclusive of sim card at the end of the school day from the General Office. <br>
 	(b)\.
-For the 2nd violation, parent/guardian is required to collect the mobile phone inclusive of sim card personally <u>at the end of the school day</u>.
+For the 2nd violation, parent/guardian is required to collect the mobile phone inclusive of sim card personally <u>at the end of the school day</u>.<br>
 	(c)\. _Recalcitrant offenders will have the privilege to bring mobile phone to school&nbsp;<u>withdrawn.</u>_

 * Please take note that the students are responsible for their own mobile phone.&nbsp;The school will not be held responsible for any loss or theft of the mobile phone.